Top 5 Automotive Analytics Use Cases

 A financial analytics system can help decision-makers to understand the full picture of their company’s costs and revenues beyond accounting information.
 These systems can easily connect to any number of cloud or on-premise sources and databases, combine tables from different sources and deliver answers to any ad-hoc questions quickly.
 The governance teams can set permissions at the database, dashboard and user level, ensuring every user is only exposed to the figures that they require.

 Modern automobiles manufacturers are tracking their products and machinery using RFID, or radio-frequency identification tags proximity and heat sensors.
-It becomes pivotal to harness this data to unlock benefits like increased margins, lesser downtime risks and a lean supply chain.
+From the above use cases we can see that it becomes pivotal to harness the data from the supply chain of the automotive industry to unlock benefits like increased margins, lesser downtime risks and a lean supply chain.
 Good automotive analytics practise can go a long way in attaining a sustainable competitive advantage.